scottrobertson/scrutiny/README.md

 Scrutiny
 =======

 An agnostic monitoring system written in PHP.
-You can Scrutiny any service, and report to any other service.
+You can monitor any service, and report it anywhere (pushover.net for example) it if goes down.

 ## Example